ChargePi/ChargePi-go/ReadMe.md

 # ⚡ ChargePi-go

-ChargePi is an open-source, Linux based ⚡Charging Point🔌 project with OCPP support.
+ChargePi is an open-source, Linux based ⚡Charging Point🔌 project with OCPP support with an API and UI.
 It is highly customizable, simple to make and supports both off-the-shelf and commercial hardware.

 Multiple connectors/EVSEs🔌 can be configured for the Charge point, which consist of an indicator (🚥 RGB LED strip),